-- 348. The project will ensure respect for international and national labour laws and codes, for any work that may be carried out in relation to the project.
-This includes the eight International Labour Organization core labour standards ratified by Kyrgyzstan.
-The Project will ensure that workers' rights are respected at all times and upheld to international standards. - 349.
-Kyrgyzstan has been a member of the ILO since 1992 and has ratified eight fundamental ILO conventions on forced labour; freedom of association and protection of right to organise; right to organise and collective bargaining; equal remuneration; abolition of forced labour; discrimination (employment and occupation); minimum age; and worst forms of child labour. - 350.
-The 2019 Report of the Committee of Experts to the 180th International Labour Conference, on the Application of Convention and Recommendations reported on the Application of International Labour Standards in Kyrgyzstan. - 351.
-The Recommendations can be summarised as:
+348.351.
+Kyrgyzstan has been a member of the ILO since 1992 and has ratified eight fundamental ILO conventions on forced labour; freedom of association and protection of right to organise; right to organise and collective bargaining; equal remuneration; abolition of forced labour; discrimination (employment and occupation); minimum age; and worst forms of child labour.

+349.352.
+The 2019 Report of the Committee of Experts to the 180th International Labour Conference, on the Application of Convention and Recommendations reported on the Application of International Labour Standards in Kyrgyzstan.

+350.353.
+The Recommendations can

+be summarised as: